oncescuandreea/Real-time-failure-detection/README.md

 # Real-time-failure-detection

 To re-run experiments presented in paper "Sensor fault detection and isolation for health monitoring devices by learning from failures", clone this repository and clone the environment found in envs/conda_env.yml.
+Instructions about how to clone the environment are found below.

-**The following steps are necessary to run the experiments:**\
+### The following steps are necessary to run the experiments:

 Create a database called *final* in mysql command line:
 ```
 create database final;